(888) 448-0302 Talk to a recovery specialist 24/7

 In a traditional lawsuit, one party sues another for redress with both parties present in court.
 With class action lawsuits, by contrast, a plaintiff takes legal action on behalf of you and a group of absent parties.

-An opioid class action lawsuit is initiated by a group of people who have taken opioid medication and suffered negative consequences.
+An opioid class action lawsuit is initiated by people who have taken opioid medication and suffered negative consequences.
 The underlying claim of these class suits is that manufacturers encouraged the prescription of opioid medications despite knowing there were safer alternatives.

 Why, then, are these pharmaceutical companies being held to account?